MERANet: Facial Micro-Expression Recognition using 3D Residual Attention Network: Abstract

 \section{Abstract}

-We propose a facial micro-expression recognition model using 3D residual attention network called MERANet.
+Micro-expression has emerged as a promising modality in affective computing due to its high objectivity in emotion detection.
+Despite the higher recognition accuracy provided by the deep learning models, there are still significant scope for improvements in micro-expression recognition techniques.
+The presence of micro-expressions in small-local regions of the face, as well as the limited size of available databases, continue to limit the accuracy in recognizing micro-expressions.
+In this work, we propose a facial micro-expression recognition model using 3D residual attention network named MERANet to tackle such challenges.
 The proposed model takes advantage of spatial-temporal attention and channel attention together, to learn deeper fine-grained subtle features for classification of emotions.
-The proposed model also encompasses both spatial and temporal information simultaneously using the 3D kernels and residual connections.
+Further, the proposed model encompasses both spatial and temporal information simultaneously using the 3D kernels and residual connections.
 Moreover, the channel features and spatio-temporal features are re-calibrated using the channel and spatio-temporal attentions, respectively in each residual module.
+Our attention mechanism enables the model to learn to focus on different facial areas of interest.
 The experiments are conducted on benchmark facial micro-expression datasets.
-A superior performance is observed as compared to the state-of-the-art for facial micro-expression recognition.
+A superior performance is observed as compared to the state-of-the-art for facial micro-expression recognition on benchmark data.